Editor's Note: This guest post from Bob Malandruccolo has been updated for accuracy and comprehensiveness on June 8, 2020.

-The second step in designing sales compensation plans is determining which Eligible Roles are included for sales compensation treatment.
-This may seem an easy step, but there are other influences that could cloud the picture.
+The second step in designing sales compensation plans is determining which eligible roles are included for sales compensation treatment.
+This may seem like an easy step, but there are other influences that could cloud the picture.
 There are at least three functional groups that could be included in a plan.

 The first group would be sales roles.
 Outside sales reps, account managers, national account managers, key account managers, major account managers, business development managers, inside sales reps, sales management, etc. If you have a plan, these roles are definitely included.

 Another function is sales support.
 There are marketing specialists, product specialists, pre-sale specialists, post-sales specialists, planners, pricing specialists, proposal specialists, etc. Depending on industry practices and company culture, these roles are oftentimes included in plans.

 The third group is Functional Support.
 Marketing, customer service, operations and legal may be eligible for the plan.
 Oftentimes, these roles are not included in the plan; however, operations and legal roles are sometimes included in the sales compensation plan where long sales cycles with complicated proposals and contracts exist.
 Think about a fifteen year contract for power plants, outsourcing programs, trains, planes, etc.

 How to determine eligibility is based on specific company criteria.
 Companies need to determine their own type of criteria in determining whether roles are in or out for receiving sales compensation treatment.

 These are some common criteria for determining eligibility: